DavidUWL/Project-4/README.md

 ![README button location](therestaurant/static/home/images/README/story_board.png)

 ## Design
 With restaurant website designs, minimalist designs typically work best.
-Visually striking imagery with minimal text usually provides streamlined user experiences and give an elegance to the page.
+Visually striking imagery with minimal text usually provides streamlined user experiences and gives elegance to the page.
 Using the Django Framework, all pages will be an extension of the homepage and as such have consistency.

 ## Wireframes

 ### Homepage
 ![Home Page Wireframe](therestaurant/static/home/images/README/home_page.png) <br>
-* With the homepage above, i wanted a large striking hero image with strong colours to set the tone for the website.
+* With the homepage above, I wanted a large striking hero image with strong colours to set the tone for the website.
 With a short succinct lead line and tagline for the customer to remember.
 A call to action below this to book a table.
 A navbar above containing the brand that will link to the homepage.
 The navbar will expand on mobile into a dropdown.
-A footer at the bottom of the page that simply links to the restaurants socials.
-The homepage's structure also lends itself to other uses, like confirming a users booking, or logging in/logging out.
+A footer at the bottom of the page that simply links to the restaurant's socials.
+The homepage's structure also lends itself to other uses, like confirming a user's booking, or logging in/logging out.

 ### Book Table
 ![Book Table Wireframe](therestaurant/static/home/images/README/book_table.png)
 * With the book table page, there is simply one call to action here, the booking form.
-A streamlined booking page lends itself to the user not being distracted by any other on screen details and focus on the task at hand.
+A streamlined booking page lends itself to the user not being distracted by any other on-screen details and focusing on the task at hand.

 ### View Bookings
 ![view bookings wireframe](therestaurant/static/home/images/README/view_bookings.png)
-* The view bookings page will return a list of the users bookings and render them within a table. on the right of this, there will be two buttons that will allow the user to cancel or amend their booking.
+* The view bookings page will return a list of the user's bookings and render them within a table. on the right of this, there will be two buttons that will allow the user to cancel or amend their booking.
 With mobile, this will be responsive and scrollable.

 ### Menu
 ![Menu Wireframe](therestaurant/static/home/images/README/Menu.png)